wilsonmar/oss-perf/jenkins.md

 0. Disable <strong>auto-refresh</strong> at the upper-right of the jobs list so you are not disturbed.

-0. Before <a href="#NewJob">creating a new job</a>, click on an existing job to see its status screen.
+0. Click on an existing job to see its status screen.

 <img width="909" alt="jenkins build screen" src="https://cloud.githubusercontent.com/assets/300046/12532100/4394d7b4-c1c0-11e5-8d40-e92263aa3369.png">